cfarison/data-science-work/challenges/c03-stang-assignment.md

 **Observations**:

-  - This graph does not seem to provide conclusive evidence to support the claim that Young’s Modulus (E) is an intensive property.
-The points with lower thickness seem to have lower Young’s modulus (E), and also lower shear modulus (mu).
+  - This graph does not seem to provide conclusive evidence to support the claim that Young’s Modulus (E) is an intensive property - in fact it even appears to contradict it.
+The points for the highest thickness seem to have lower Young’s modulus (E), and also lower shear modulus (mu).
+The points for the lowest thickness seem to have highest Young’s modulus (E), and also highest shear modulus (mu) for most of the points.
+The 2 middle samples for thickness don’t have as clear a correlation.

 # References